Sneha013084/PROJECT-1-Rest-countries-API/rest-countries-api-with-color-theme-switcher-master/README.md

 3. Built the HTML Layout

         Added a main container using <div class="main-container">

             Included:

                       A theme toggle button (id="theme-toggle")

                       A search bar (not fully functional yet)

                       A region filter dropdown (class="filter-by-region")

                       An empty container for country cards (class="country-container")

+4.Styled the Layout with CSS

+        Used modern CSS techniques like:

+                      Flexbox for layout (.country-container, .search-bar)

+                      Box shadows and border radius for card visuals

+                      Responsive image styles

+      Implemented:

+                    Light and Dark themes using .dark-mode class

+                    Transition effects on hover

+                    Clean input styles for search and dropdown

 4. Look through the designs to start planning out how you'll tackle the project.
 This step is crucial to help you think ahead for CSS classes to create reusable styles.